Car Flood Damage Repair: Is it Possible?

 Ask anyone about “car flood damage repair,” and most will say it’s impossible.
 Even car insurance companies, known to avoid spending money, tend to simply write off a flood-damaged car.
 Since cars are complex machines and flood water is harmful to all modern cars’ systems, the answer is usually not a simple one.
 Hydro-locked engines, short-circuiting electronics and water-logged transmissions are just a few potential results of water damage, not to mention mold, mildew and rust.
 Flood damage repair can fall into two categories, which can best be expressed as “economical” and “uneconomical.”

 When cars get hit by a storm surge or river flooding, they may sit for days or weeks while water saturates everything.
 This can severely compromise your vehicle’s interior, electronics and powertrain.
 Salt water flooding, even light flooding, does the worst damage to cars.
 In fact, some experts consider a salt water flooded modern car to be unfixable at any level.
-Unless you are prepared to completely rebuild the car, you should write off repairing a salt-water or long-term flooded car.
+Unless you are prepared to completely rebuild the car from the ground up, you should write off repairing a salt-water or long-term flooded car.
+Corrosive salt water can seep into chassis cavities causing rust that may never been seen until it is far too late.
+Even if you do get it running again, it is highly likely to have continuous issues that would likely far exceed the value of the vehicle over time.
+If your automobile spent a few days as a submarine, it is best to just write it off and move on.

 Economical Car Flood Damage Repair